Office = Fitzpatrick

 Hai Lin obtained his B.S. degree at the University of Science and Technology Beijing and his M.S. degree from the Chinese Academy of Sciences in 1997 and 2000 respectively.
 In 2005, he received his Ph.D. degree from the University of Notre Dame.
-Dr. Lin is currently an Associate Professor at the Department of Electrical Engineering, Before returning to his alma mater, Hai had been working as an assistant professor in the from 2006 to 2011.
+Dr. Lin is currently a full Professor at the Department of Electrical Engineering, Before returning to his alma mater, Hai had been working as an assistant professor in the from 2006 to 2011.

 Dr. Lin's teaching and research interests are in the multidisciplinary study of the problems at the intersections of control, verification and learning.
 His current research thrust is on cyber-physical systems, multi-robot cooperative tasking, advanced manufacturing systems, human machine collaboration and formal synthesis of distributed cooperative systems.

 Hai has been served in several committees and editorial board, including IEEE Transactions on Automatic Control.
 He is currently serving as the Chair for the IEEE CSS Technical Committee on Discrete Event Systems.
 He served as the Program Chair for IEEE ICCA 2011, IEEE CIS 2011 and the Chair for IEEE Systems, Man and Cybernetics Singapore Chapter for 2009 and 2010.
 He is a senior member of IEEE and a recipient of 2013 NSF CAREER award.

 My long term research goal is to understand how complex systems work and how to build more reliable and efficient engineered complex systems, such as the next generation power grids and transportation systems.
 In particular, my group focuses on the formal design theory and regulation principles of complex enginneered systems that consist of a large amount of geographically distributed dynamic components and exhibit nontrivial emergent behaviors.